fluff4me/chiri/README.md

 ```

 ## Generated Class Ordering
 If mixins are compiled into CSS classes, you might be wondering whether you have to constantly keep the declaration order of your mixins in mind so that components appear how you'd like them to appear.
 The answer is *no* — mixin classes are generated dynamically based on what the components need.

 If a previously generated class for a mixin is generated before a mixin you want to take higher precedence on a component, a new copy of the mixin class is generated.
+This is handled smartly based on the contents of the mixins — if two mixins contain no intersecting properties, then no new mixin class needs to be generated.

+Many properties in CSS are shorthands for other properties, or can affect other properties — in these cases, you can tell chirilang about them via `#shorthand property-name:` — every property name specified in the body of the shorthand is considered affected by `property-name`, which means intersections can be detected.
+The [default lib](./lib/shorthand/) has some shorthands already set up, but do not trust that they are anywhere *near* exhaustive.

 ## Selectors
 Selectors are more restrictive than in base CSS, as chiri stylesheets are intended to be used *exclusively* for components, and *anything* that needs custom styles *should* be a component.